 adjust the output level and panning.
 See Output options.

-whole screen.
-See Full Screen mode and resizing.
+fill the entire screen.
+See Full Screen mode, resizing and

 Using the Piano Display button, you can toggle between the normal frequency scale and a piano

 keyboard display, via which you can easily quantize band frequencies.
 See Piano display.

 MIDI Learn lets you easily associate any MIDI controller with any plug-in parameter.
 See